jrpool/learning-os-software/best-practices/conventions.md

-    README.md           # purpose, orientation, installation, getting started CONTRIBUTING.md     # how to edit / contribute to the codebase LICENSE             # license text (e.g., "ISC" for open-source or "UNLICENSED" for proprietary) client/             # (for client and universal apps) code that only runs client-side common/             # (for universal apps) code that may run client- or server-side config/             # configuration files or code
+    README.md           # purpose, orientation, installation, getting started CONTRIBUTING.md     # how to edit / contribute to the codebase LICENSE             # license text (e.g., "ISC" for open-source or "UNLICENSED" for proprietary) circle.yml          # integration with Circle CI to run automated tests client/             # (for client and universal apps) code that only runs client-side common/             # (for universal apps) code that may run client- or server-side config/             # configuration files or code